AOMediaCodec/av1-spec/README.md

 [rbenv] and [bundler] to "groom" the project environment and avoid conflicts.

 **Note** that all commands are to be run as an ordinary, unprivileged user.
-{:.alert .alert-info }

 ### Ruby and rbenv

-This project currently depends on Ruby v2.3.0.
-Because your distro may lack this version -- or installing it may conflict with your system's installed version -- first **[install rbenv]**, then install Ruby v2.3.0 within it (again, in userland).
+This project currently depends on Ruby v2.4.1.
+Because your distro may lack this version -- or installing it may conflict with your system's installed version -- first **[install rbenv]**, then install Ruby v2.4.1 within it (again, in userland).

 ~~~~~ bash